 - Supervisory Experience

-Colloquiums, Conferences and Workshops: The CRSA hosts an International Workshop on Aviation and Climate Change, the National Colloquium on Sustainable Aviation, Summer School on Sustainable Aviation offering exposure to diverse technical and professional expertise in academia and industry.
+Colloquiums, Conferences and Workshops: The CRSA hosts an International Workshop on Aviation and Climate Change, the National Colloquium on Sustainable Aviation, and the Summer School on Sustainable Aviation offering exposure to diverse technical and professional expertise in academia and industry.

-Entrepreneurship, Leadership, Innovation and Technology in Engineering (ELITE), developed by the University of Toronto.
-ELITE provides short courses in entrepreneurial skills; students who complete four of the courses are awarded an ELITE certificate.
+Entrepreneurship, Leadership, Innovation and Technology in Engineering (ELITE): Developed by the University of Toronto, ELITE provides short courses in entrepreneurial skills; students who complete four of the courses are awarded an ELITE certificate.

-Prospective Professor in Training (PPiT) program prepares soon-to-be PhD graduates for the rigors of applying to, and holding, an academic position.
+Prospective Professor in Training (PPiT) program: This program prepares soon-to-be PhD graduates for the rigors of applying to, and holding, an academic position.
 Students learn how to develop an effective academic CV, teaching dossier, and research statement, as well as how to prepare for an academic job interview.
 Students also learn how academics can best manage their time and resources between teaching, research, and university administration.

 NSERC CREATE Training Program

 The following opportunities are exclusively offered to students funded by the industrial-stream NSERC CREATE Program in Environmentally Sustainable Aviation.

 Industrial Internships: Each NSERC CREATE-funded graduate trainee will spend 20% of their time in an internship position at one of our industrial partners.
 For MASc students, this will be one four-month internship term during a twenty-month study period.
 For PhD students, this will be two internship terms during a four-year study period.
 The program’s industrial partners include Bombardier Aerospace and Pratt & Whitney Canada, the largest Canadian employers of aeronautical scientists and engineers.